Need to know

 This baseline exceeds our average use scenario of 1000 mono and 500 colour prints per year so the page counts and ink costs exceed the needs of most average consumers.
 Therefore, the annual ink and toner costs for CISS printers are in line with what you can expect to pay based on 3000 pages.

-However, ink costs per text and graphics pages will be lower if your usage is greater than 3000 pages per year.
+However, ink costs per text and graphics pages will be lower if you print more than 3000 pages per year.
 Standard cartridges/toner barrels are used to their maximum yield, including those that exceed 3000 pages.

 Want to know more?
 Read how we test printers.